BuvinJT/distbuilder/docs/HighLevel.md

 object when invoking the `pyInstallerConfig()` function for this class, and with the low level [buildExecutable](LowLevel.md#buildExecutable) operation.

-This will attibrute may also be used for producing a [QtIfwPackage](ConfigClasses.md#qtifwpackage) object when invoking the `qtIfwPackage()` function for this class.
+This attribute may also be used for producing a [QtIfwPackage](ConfigClasses.md#qtifwpackage) object when invoking the `qtIfwPackage()` function for this class.